Cholesterol Types, Functions, Dangers, and Management

-Heart Attack, Stroke and Peripheral Artery Disease
+Heart Attack, Stroke, and Peripheral Artery Disease

 The buildup of plaque in arteries is called atherosclerosis.
 Plaque can decrease the available space for blood flow.
 It also increases the probability of blood clots.
 Bits of plaque may break off, leaving a rough surface which can cause a blood clot to develop.
 The clot and broken bits of plaque may move to other areas, blocking the flow of blood.
-These processes can cause a heart attack if they happen in a coronary artery, since the coronary arteries supply oxygen and nutrients to the heart muscle.
+These processes may cause a heart attack if they happen in a coronary artery, since the coronary arteries supply oxygen and nutrients to the heart muscle.

 Blockage of the carotid arteries going to the brain can cause a stroke.
-Blocked arteries in the arms and legs can result in peripheral artery disease (PAD), also called peripheral vascular disease.
+Blocked arteries in the arms and legs may result in peripheral artery disease (PAD), also called peripheral vascular disease.
 Peripheral artery disease affects the legs more commonly than the arms and can cause leg numbness and weakness.
 Plaque can also cause artery walls to become less flexible.

-Researchers have recently found that people with a rare gene mutation have a very high level of HDL cholesterol in their blood.
+Researchers have found that people with a rare gene mutation have a very high level of HDL cholesterol in their blood.
 They also have an increased risk of heart disease.
 This observation doesn't necessarily mean that the increased risk is due to the extra HDL cholesterol.
 "Correlation doesn't imply causation" is a common statement in scientific investigation.
 The observation does indicate that we need to do more research, however.

 Blood Test Results

 Sometimes the ratio of total cholesterol to HDL cholesterol is reported.
 The lower this ratio the better.
-A desirable ration is 4.0.
+A desirable ratio is 4.0.
 A ratio of 5.0 is borderline and 6.0 is a high ratio.

 The tables below show the generally accepted meanings of the blood test numbers.
 Women usually have a higher HDL cholesterol level than men.
-While men are said to have a low HDL cholesterol level at less than 40 mg/dL (1 mmol/L) , women have a low HDL cholesterol level at less than 50mg/dL (1.3 mmol/L).
+While men are said to have a low HDL cholesterol level at less than 40 mg/dL (1 mmol/L) , women have a low level at less than 50mg/dL (1.3 mmol/L).